leeson-consulting/leeson.www/docs/blog/posts/error_cascade_in_ppp_cobs.md

     HDLC Byte Stuffing overhead is very sensitive to message content.
     Uniformly distributed random data (eg. encrypted data), achieves an average overhead of 2/256.
-    However, high overhead is associated with data contain many HDLC _Frame Sequence_ (`0x7e`) or _Control Escape_ (`0x7d`) bytes.
+    However, high overhead is associated with data containin many HDLC _Frame Sequence_ (`0x7e`) bytes or _Control Escape_ (`0x7d`) bytes.

     COBS, by contrast, is **not** very sensitive to message content.
     The worst and average overhead for random data is the same.
-    The lowest overhead is the reciprocal of the message length, which is achieved by messages contain 0x00 at least once every 255 bytes.
+    The lowest overhead is the reciprocal of the message length, which is achieved by messages containing 0x00 at least once every 255 bytes.

-## COBS-Checksum Interactions
+## COBS Checksum Interactions

 COBS is simply a framing scheme and does not define checksum requirements per se.